Hervian/log-weaver/README.md

 annotated with `@LogEntering`, `@LogExiting` or `@LogEnteringAndExiting`.

-The annotations correponds to the similarly named methods from `java.util.logging.Logger`, in that those are the log-statements that will get weaved into the code. **Note** that the annotation takes "arguments", namely a list of those arguments that shall be logged.
+The annotations correponds to the similarly named methods from `java.util.logging.Logger`, in that those are the log-statements that will get weaved into the code. **Note** that the annotations take "arguments", namely a list of those arguments that shall be logged.

 This project serves 2 purposes:
   1. It can be used as a template for anyone, who wants to simplify their source code by replacing trivial logic (such as log-statements)